cylc/cylc-doc/src/user-guide/writing-suites.rst

   - If (default) task communication is configured, the task host should have access to the port on the suite host.

-- the suite configuration directory, or some fraction of its content, can be installed on the task host, if needed.
+- The suite configuration directory, or some fraction of its content, can be installed on the task host, if needed.

 Tasks running on the suite host under another user account are treated as